Online Adversarial Attacks: Distribution of Values Observed By Online Algorithms

 In this section we further investigate performance disparity of online algorithms against robust and non-robust models for CIFAR-10 as observed in Tables \ref{table:non_robust_table1} and \ref{table:madry_challenge}.
 We hypothesize that one possible explanation can be found through analyzing the ratio distribution of values $\mathcal{V}_i$'s for unsuccessful and successful attacks as observed by the online algorithm when attacking each model type.
 However, note that eventhough an online adversary may employ a fixed attack strategy to craft an attack $x'=\textsc{ATT}(x)$ the scale of values in each setting are not strictly comparable as the attack is performed on different model types.
 In other words, given an $\textsc{ATT}$ it is significantly more difficult to attack a robust model and thus we can expect a lower $\mathcal{V}_i$ when compared to attacking a non-robust model.
 Thus to investigate the difference in efficacy of online attacks we pursue a distributional argument.

 Indeed, distributions of $\mathcal{V}_i$'s observed, for a specific permutation of $\mathcal{D}$, may drastically affect the performance of the online algorithms.
 Consider for instance, if the $\mathcal{V}_i$'s that correspond to successful attacks cannot be distinguished from the ones that are unsuccessful.
 In such a case one cannot hope to use an online algorithm---that only observes $\mathcal{V}_i$'s---to always correctly pick successful attacks.
-In Figure \ref{fig:distrib_values} we visualize the distribution of $\mathcal{V}_i$'s of unsuccessful and successful attacks as a density ratio for CIFAR-10 robust and non-robust models.
-We plot the distribution of $\mathcal{V}_i$'s (x-axis) with respect to the density ratio of unsuccessful versus successful attack vectors (y-axis) as provided by a kernel density estimator.
-As observed, the tail of the distribution in the non-robust case is heavier than in the robust case which indicates that there are many data points with high values that lead to unsuccessful attacks.
-Furthermore, this also suggests one explanation for the higher efficacy of online algorithms against robust models: fewer attacks are successful but they are easier to differentiate from unsuccessful ones.
+In Figure \ref{fig:distrib_values} we visualize the ratio of $\mathcal{V}_i$'s of unsuccessful and successful attacks as the ratio of the densities of unsuccessful versus successful attack vectors (y-axis) as provided by a kernel density estimator for CIFAR-10 robust and non-robust models.
+It provides a non-normalized value of the ratio of unsuccessful attacks for a given value of $\mathcal V_i$.
+As observed, there is a significant amount of non-successful attacks for large values of $\mathcal V_i$ in the non-robust case which indicates that there are many data points with high values that lead to unsuccessful attacks.
+Furthermore, this also suggests one explanation for the higher efficacy of online algorithms against robust models: fewer attacks are successful but they are easier to differentiate from unsuccessful ones because of their relatively larger loss value.
 Importantly, this implies that given an online attack budget $k \ll n$ higher online fool rates can be achieved against robust models as the selected data points turn adversarial with higher probability when compared to non-robust models.